zhi0219/STOCK/docs/action_center.md

 ## What it does

-The Action Center provides a deterministic, auditable loop to diagnose missing or stale artifacts, propose safe recovery actions, and (optionally) execute those actions with typed confirmation.
+The Action Center provides a deterministic, auditable loop to diagnose missing or stale artifacts, propose safe recovery actions, and (optionally) execute those actions with explicit UI confirmation.
 It is **SIM-only** and **READ_ONLY** with respect to external accounts; it never places trades, connects to brokers, or modifies funds.

 ## Artifacts